Harassment Prevention Training

 - Your Loyola Username and Password will be necessary to access the course

-Full-time faculty and full-time, and part-time staff will receive a course registration notification from Workplace Answers (Workplace Answers eLearning <email@example.com>).
+Adjunct faculty members will receive a course registration notification from Workplace Answers (Workplace Answers eLearning <email@example.com>).

 Contact Human Resources at HR-Training@LUC.edu with questions.
 Participation reports will be shared with Human Resources for required harassment prevention training completion.